 Cocaine rehab admission

 We fully understand that when the individual and the family hit a crisis and wants help, it is essential that help is available immediately.
 We can arrange immediate admissions on to the drug rehab programme.
-On admission, you will be greeted buy one of our addiction therapists and a doctor to review your general health and medication.
+On admission, you will be greeted by one of our addiction therapists and a doctor to review your general health and medication.

 The Providence Projects are able to arrange transport from all over the UK if you would like to be collected and chauffeured to treatment.

-After rehab: What next?
+After cocaine rehab: what next?

-After successful completion of your cocaine rehab programme where you will cease using cocaine and start on your recovery journey, you may wonder what happens afterwards.
+After successful completion of your cocaine rehab programme where you will cease using cocaine and start on your cocaine addiction recovery journey, you may wonder what happens afterwards.
 This is a real and natural fear for residents and their families.

 There are a range of bespoke aftercare options and you will work with your therapist during the programme here to put together a plan that work for you.
 Plans may include 1-1 counselling, group sessions, attendance at CA meetings, health and fitness, yoga, skype sessions or attendance at Providence groups depending on your location.